 Like most other areas of our lives, when it comes to special education needs, there’s usually an app for it.
 The appification of assisted learning technology is a massive step forward in the effort to achieve inclusion for students with special needs.

-From the Co:Writer® app for writing assistance to Learn with Rufus, an app that helps students understand social cues, special ed teachers today have more ways than ever to empower their students.
+From the Co:Writer® app for writing assistance to Learn with Rufus, an app that helps students understand social cues.
+Students with certain needs today have more ways than ever to be empowered.
 And for more suggested apps, Common Sense Media offers a big list of vetted options to get you started.